edifice.App#

 param root_element:

-the root Element of the application.
+The root Element of the application.
 It must render to an instance of Window or ExportList.

 type inspector: